 The following businesses are covered by the protective measures:

-• Companies and entrepreneurs of the sectors worst affected by the COVID-19 pandemic.
-The list of such sectors is published by the Russian federal government as of 20.03.2020.
+and entrepreneurs of the sectors worst affected by the COVID-19 pandemic.
+The list

-• The companies included in the following lists:
+companies included in the following lists: - the

-• the list of strategic companies adopted by the Order of the President of Russian Federation of 04.08.2004 No. 1009
+of strategic companies adopted by the Order of the President of Russian Federation

-• the list of strategic organisations adopted by the Resolution of the Government of Russian Federation of 20.08.2009 No. 1226-p
+organisations adopted by the Resolution of the Government of Russian Federation

 The complete name list of all companies and entrepreneurs enjoying the implemented restrictive measures is published on the web site of the Federal Tax Service of Russia where a search by a company’s registration number is available.
 Thus, every interested person can check whether his or her own business as well as his or her business partners are covered by the introduced limitations.